 You see, even though I talk about learning styles in class, and even though I’ve been passionate about discussing individual talents and gifts, I didn’t understand what it was like to try to learn something until my cells hurt.
 I liked school.
 I still like school.
 But I am not a kinesthetic learner — that much has become painfully clear.

 I still believe we can learn just about anything with determination.
 But now I have a lot more empathy.
-I’ll never forget the first day I drove myself to school, and how I shouted it through the halls.
+I’ll never forget the first day I drove myself to work, and how I shouted it through the halls.
 The elation I felt might be similar to another’s victory over algebra, or progress in English.
 The frustration and euphoria I’ve experienced have changed how I approach anxious students, and it’s carried over to the difficult sections of my novel.
 It’s okay to write, rewrite, totally stall out, yell, bang my fists on the steering wheel, take a deep breath…and start again.
 Just push the clutch and turn the key.

 When failure confronts you, come at it again.

-Come at it from another angle if you must, but keep coming.
+Come at it from another angle if you must, but keep fighting.
 It’s okay to erase until there are holes in the paper, crumple up the mistakes, shoot baskets with them, kick the desk, face palm…and start again.

-What’s the hardest thing you’ve ever had to learn?
+NOW YOU: What’s the hardest thing you’ve ever had to learn?